 Born in 1968 in rural West Tennessee, Van Jones (whose birth name was Anthony Jones) attended the University of Tennessee at Martin.
 "When I got to college, I stumbled upon Black Liberation Theology," Jones would tell an interviewer years later, "and that really struck a chord with me in terms of where I was politically at the time -- being really concerned about racism and the African-American experience here."
 As an undergraduate aspiring to a career in journalism, Jones founded an underground campus newspaper as well as a statewide African American newspaper.

-After earning his BA degree, Jones abandoned his plan to become a journalist and instead enrolled at Yale Law School, where, as an angry black separatist, he first arrived wearing combat boots and carrying a Black Panther bookbag.
+After earning his BA degree at the University of Tennessee, Jones abandoned his plan to become a journalist and instead enrolled at Yale Law School, where, as an angry black separatist, he first arrived wearing combat boots and carrying a Black Panther bookbag.
 "If I'd been in another country, I probably would have joined some underground guerrilla sect," he reflects.
 "But as it was, I went on to an Ivy League law school....
 I wasn't ready for Yale, and they weren't ready for me."

-Though Jones contemplated dropping out of Yale, he realized that a law degree would furnish him with perceived credibility as a critic of the criminal-justice system -- which he believed was thoroughly infested with racism; thus he persevered and earned his Juris Doctorate.
+Though Jones contemplated dropping out of Yale, he realized that a law degree would furnish him with perceived credibility as a critic of the criminal-justice system -- which he believed was thoroughly infested with racism; thus he persevered and earned his Juris Doctorate in 1993.

-During his years at Yale, Jones served as an intern with the San Francisco-based Lawyers Committee for Civil Rights (LCCR), which views the U.S. as an irredeemably racist nation and “champions the legal rights of people of color, poor people, immigrants and refugees, with a special commitment to African-Americans.”
+While still at Yale, Jones in 1992 served as an intern with the San Francisco-based Lawyers Committee for Civil Rights (LCCR), which views the U.S. as an irredeemably racist nation and “champions the legal rights of people of color, poor people, immigrants and refugees, with a special commitment to African-Americans.”

 Jones says he became politically radicalized in the aftermath of the deadly April 1992 Los Angeles riots which erupted shortly after four L.A. police officers who had beaten the now-infamous Rodney King were exonerated in court.
 “I was a rowdy nationalist on April 28th,” says Jones, “and then the verdicts came down on April 29th.
 By August, I was a communist.”